-If the revocation has an urgent interest, this must be done electronically (24 hours a day and seven days a week using the revocation code).
+If the revocation has an urgent interest, this must be done electronically (24 hours a day and seven days a week using the revocation code) or by telephone (only possible on workdays between 9:00 a.m. and 5:00 p.m.).